ska-telescope/ska-tango-charts/docs/src/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-SKA Docker Images
+SKA TANGO Charts
 =================

-This project defines a set of Docker images and Docker compose files that are useful for TANGO control system development.
+This project defines a set of helm charts that are useful for TANGO control system development in a k8s context.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-   docker_images
    helm_charts
    README